 2. The creation of additional revenue streams

-If you purchase office, retail, or warehouse property that your business can’t occupy completely, you have the opportunity establish a new revenue stream by leasing the additional space to tenants.
+If you purchase office, retail, or warehouse property that your business can’t occupy completely, you have the opportunity to establish a new revenue stream by leasing the additional space to tenants.

 Rental income can play an important role in bolstering your revenue during difficult periods for your business.
 This can provide a real sense of comfort for those working to get their small business off the ground.